The Opportunity Race Program empowers Texas REALTORS® to contribute to the election of certain state-level candidates.

-Opportunity races are collaborative efforts between the state and local associations, and are approved by TAR’s Political Involvement Committee.
+Opportunity races are collaborative efforts between the state and local associations, and are approved by the Texas REALTORS® Political Involvement Committee.

 These efforts may include the use of direct mail, polling, phone banking, websites, social media outreach, meet-and-greet events, and other efforts to encourage Texas REALTORS® to vote for the TREPAC-supported candidates on Election Day.

 How to request an opportunity race

 Local boards are required to submit 1) a signed application committing the association to assist in the association’s efforts to mobilize local REALTORS® in support of these candidate(s), and 2) a signed copy of the Notice Regarding Opportunity Race Recommendation, if applicable.

 - Click here to download Local Board Recommendation for State-Level Opportunity Race PDF

 - Click here to download Notice Regarding Opportunity Race Recommendation PDF